nschlia/ffmpegfs/README.md

 * **Note**: This is planned as a maintenance version, no new features but bug fixes only.
 * **Bugfix**: Possible crash in transcoder_thread: Decoder object could have been used after being freed.
+* **Bugfix:** Stupid blooper.
+WAV and AIFF size was always calculated for a mono file, thus for stereo files only half the correct size.

 ### Version 2.1 released